cmvandrevala/vandrevala.github.io/_posts/2015-08-09-small-angle-oscillations-of-the-double-pendulum.md

 ### Background

 When physicists study the double pendulum, they often do so in the context of [chaos theory](https://en.wikipedia.org/wiki/Chaos_theory).
 It is one of the simplest dynamical systems that has chaotic solutions.
 However, under the right conditions, even the double pendulum simplifies down to a simple series of oscillators with well-defined normal modes.

+Most derivations of the normal modes that I see online use Lagrangians or Hamiltonians to get to the final answer.
+These derivations are great, but we can also solve for the modes of the double pendulum using Newton's laws.
 Let's take a look.

 ### The Double Pendulum